Skip to main content

 Note

-This is a downside of using conda: you have to remember what environment you're in at any one time.
+This is the downside of using conda: you have to remember what environment you're in at any one time.

 conda config --add channels bioconda